Elizabeth Woolcock: Woolcock's death

 A month after the dog died, Woolcock became ill with stomach pains and nausea, Elizabeth called in three doctors over the following weeks who each diagnosed different illnesses and prescribed different medications.
 Dr. Bull prescribed syrup and pills laced with a third of a grain of Mercury each (21 mg) for a sore throat, but Woolcock became considerably worse and Elizabeth then called in Dr. Dickie who diagnosed a gastric disorder and prescribed Rhubarb tablets and cream of tartar, which had no effect.
 Finally, Dr. Herbert treated him for excessive 'Salivation by Mercury'.
 This treatment worked and Woolcock improved, but two weeks later he could no longer afford Dr. Herbert's fees so returned to Dr. Dickie, who resumed the treatment for a gastric problem.
 When his condition failed to improve, Elizabeth suggested returning to Dr. Bull, but according to neighbors and friends who were present and later testified at her trial, Woolcock replied: "I certainly don't want Dr. Bull again, as it was his medicine that made me bad in the first place".

 At 3 am on 4 September 1873, Thomas Woolcock died.
 Dr. Dickie initially stated his patient had died from "pure exhaustion from excessive and prolonged vomiting and purging".
-Woolcock's cousin, Elizabeth Snell, suggested to the doctor that as everyone knew Woolcock's wife had been getting "Morphia" she could have poisoned him with it, and rumors of foul play began spreading.
+Woolcock's cousin, Elizabeth Snell, suggested to the doctor that as everyone knew Woolcock's wife had been getting "Morphia" she could have poisoned him with it, and rumours of foul play began spreading.
 An inquest was ordered.